A Heart for Giving

 “I’m in sixth grade,” Ellie says.
 “I like training my cat, playing video games with my brother Corban, and I love doing clay.”

 Creating clay items, specifically handheld hearts, is a passion and hobby that was born out of her life’s greatest adversity so far.
 She creates multicolored hearts out of polymer clay and passes them out to anyone she can find, to spread love and kindness.
+If you desire to star creating your own pieces with polymer clay, you can try with the Best polymer clay for beginners.

 At 6 years old, Ellie was diagnosed with juvenile rheumatoid arthritis (JRA).
 She woke up one morning and came into her parents’ room, unable to walk with a swollen knee.